 - Heat a large metal or cast iron skillet over medium heat.
-Once hot, add 1 Tbsp oil and onion and sauté for 4-5 minutes, or until soft and translucent.
+Once hot, add oil and onion and sauté for 4-5 minutes, or until soft and translucent.

-- Next add cooked rice, cumin, 1/4 tsp sea salt, salsa and cilantro.
+- Next add cooked rice, cumin, sea salt, salsa and cilantro.
 Stir to combine.
 Taste and adjust seasonings as needed.

 - In a separate small saucepan over medium heat, add pinto beans and season with cumin and sea salt to taste.
 Once bubbly and hot, remove from heat and set aside.

-- Place peppers in a lightly greased, large baking dish (9x13-inch is best) and scoop generous amounts of the rice filling into each pepper using a spoon.
+- Place peppers in a lightly greased, large baking dish (9×13-inch is best as original recipe is written // adjust if altering batch size) and scoop generous amounts of the rice filling into each pepper using a spoon.
 Top with beans and a bit more salsa and cover the dish with foil.

-- Bake peppers at 375 degrees F for 15 minutes, then remove foil and bake for another 10-15 minutes uncovered.
+- Bake peppers at 375 degrees F (190 C) for 15 minutes.
+Then remove foil and bake for another 10-15 minutes uncovered.
 The longer they bake, the more tender the peppers will become.

 - Let cool slightly before serving with desired toppings (see options above).
 Best when fresh, though leftovers keep in the refrigerator for 2-3 days.
-Reheat in the microwave or in a 350 degree F oven until warmed through.
+Reheat in the microwave or in a 350-degree F (174 C) oven until warmed through.